What are the signs and symptoms of labor?

 Commonly women who are about to go into labor will lose between one and three pounds.
 This weight is pure water weight.

-The female body is one smart thing.
-Right before labor begins, the body will "feel" something about to happen and may decide to empty all stomach contents.
+Right before labor begins, your body will "feel" something about to happen and may decide to empty all stomach contents.
 This emptying may appear as diarrhea or vomiting.

 For women who have given birth before, the signs of labor may be less hectic than first-time mothers.
 If mom waits too long, the baby may actually crown on the way to the hospital.
 Crowning is preceded by dilation and the breaking of the bag of waters.